DebugPrivilege/InsightEngineering/Debugging Case Studies/Debug Case Study: Analysis of ProxyShell via IIS Worker Memory Dumps/README.md

 - **MEX**
 - **SOSEX**

+Please click on the 'Extensions' folder on how to get access to these two extensions.

 # What is ProxyShell?

 ProxyShell is a set of vulnerabilities in Microsoft Exchange Servers that refers to a combination of three vulnerabilities that, when exploited together, allow an authenticated attacker to perform remote code execution.
 The following CVE's are involved within ProxyShell: